What is Development Excellence?

 We welcome your updates and comments: Access the Library of Technical Tools

 Announcing the 2013 CLIDE Awards!

-It's CLIDE time again!
+The 2013 CLIDE Awardees have been announced!
 The Center of Development Excellence received a great response in applications for the 2013 Celebrating Leadership in Development Excellence (CLIDE) Awards.
 Public and private entities, including cities, developers, architects, planners, engineers, and others, submited applications for this prestigious regional award program.
 More...

 Vision North Texas

 Vision North Texas is a private-public partnership, headed by Charter Sponsors the Urban Land Institute, the North Central Texas Council of Governments, and the University of Texas at Arlington.Vision North Texas is making an important contribution to the future quality of life, economic desirability and long-term sustainability of the 16-county North Central Texas region.
 It is increasing public awareness about important regional land use issues that affect mobility, air quality, water supply and other economic and environmental resources.
 Vision North Texas recently held its 2013 Annual Conference - Designing Healthy Communities on February 15, 2013 at the University of Texas at Arlington's School of Architecture.
 This year's conference featured Dr. Richard Jackson, Chair of the Environmental Health Science Department at the UCLA School of Public Heath, and author of Designing Healthy Communities, as the keynote speaker.

 If you would like to become involved with Vision North Texas, follow the link above or visit www.visionnorthtexas.org.